qgis/QGIS-Enhancement-Proposals/qep-authentication-system.rst

   pass authid to network manager
 * Warn user when secure parts of auth system are accessed by Python (see above)
+* PyQGIS plugins may need sandboxed to protect against, and selectively allow, access to auth configs
+* Migrate all 'core' PyQGIS plugins that need to manage their own connections to using core auth system calls and/or core connections (which would auto-manage auth system calls), or isolate them from third-party plugins, if possible
+* Switch master password memory allocation from QString (insecure) to ``QCA::SecureArray``
 * Add conversion button, to convert existing plain auth to auth config
 * Add optional ability to edit the auth id for a configuration (user must confirm before operation)